davidB/git-find/README.md

 ## TODO

 * find a rust template engine that support calling method (getter) on current field (or contribute to gtmpl as it's a feature of go template)
+* internally use stream / queue instead of Vector
+* optimize